40 Years of Water Quality Monitoring at Smith Mountain Lake

 This page may contain affiliate links.
 If you click and purchase, we may earn a small commission at no extra cost to you.
 Read our full disclosure policy.

-The Smith Mountain Lake Association (SMLA) funds the program through grants from Appalachian Power Company and the Virginia Department of Environmental Quality (DEQ), as well as annual membership fees.
-SMLA also provides volunteers who collect samples from more than 50 sites across the lake from mid-May to early August.
-Data is shared publicly throughout the monitoring season on the SMLA website.
+The program is funded through grants from Appalachian Power Company and the Virginia Department of Environmental Quality, as well as annual membership fees.
+Volunteers from the SMLA collect samples from more than 50 sites across the lake from mid-May through early August.
+Water quality data is shared with the public throughout the season on the SMLA website.

 The Early Years: How Lake Science Took Root at SML